rohanmaniwade/simpleThesis-typst/simple-thesis/04_theoretical_background.typ

 == Fatigue damage in vibration testing

 Fatigue damage prediction is essential for designing components that can handle repeated loading over their service life, especially in environments where vibration is a major factor.
-Predicting fatigue life relies heavily on Miner's law for cumulative damage, Basquin's Law for stress-life relationships, and the S–N curve for visualising how materials withstand cycles at different stress levels.
+Predicting fatigue life relies heavily on _Miner's law_ for cumulative damage, _Basquin's law_ for stress-life relationships, and the S–N curve for visualising how materials withstand cycles at different stress levels.

 === Palmgren-Miner rule for fatigue damage equivalence

-Miner's law, also known as the Palmgren-Miner rule, helps engineers estimate when a material will fail under varying stress cycles by quantifying fatigue damage accumulation.
+_Miner's law_, also known as the _Palmgren-Miner rule_, helps engineers estimate when a material will fail under varying stress cycles by quantifying fatigue damage accumulation.
 According to this rule, each stress cycle consumes a fraction of the total fatigue life, and failure occurs when the sum of these fractions equals one,

 $ D=sum^n_"i=1" n_i/N_i $

-where $n_i$ is the number of cycles at stress level $i$, and $N_i$ is the number of cycles to failure at that level.
-Miner's law provides a practical way to condense a lifetime's worth of damage into an accelerated lab test, however it does assume that each cycle contributes independently to failure.
+where $n_i$ is the number of cycles at stress level $i$, and $N_i$ is the number of cycles to failure at that level. _Miner's law_ provides a practical way to condense a lifetime's worth of damage into an accelerated lab test, however it does assume that each cycle contributes independently to failure.
 Real materials sometimes deviate due to load sequence effects or nonlinear damage accumulation, a limitation explored in more advanced research @Palmgren1924 @miner1945cumulative.

 === Basquin's law
-Basquin’s law describes the relationship between the amplitude of cyclic stress and the number of cycles to failure, especially important for high-cycle fatigue scenarios.
+_Basquin’s law_ describes the relationship between the amplitude of cyclic stress and the number of cycles to failure, especially important for high cycle fatigue scenarios.
 It is typically given as a power law,

 $ N sigma_p^b = C $

-Here, $sigma_p$ is the peak (amplitude) stress, $N$ is the number of cycles to failure, $b$ is the Basquin exponent (material fatigue exponent), and $C$ is a material‑dependent constant.
-Even a small increase in stress can sharply decrease fatigue life, depending on the material's $b$ exponent.
-Basquin’s law is widely used to fit experimental fatigue data and model S–N curves @oh1910exponential.
+Here, $sigma_p$ is the peak (amplitude) stress, $N$ is the number of cycles to failure, $b$ is the _Basquin_ exponent (material fatigue exponent), and $C$ is a material‑dependent constant.
+Even a small increase in stress can sharply decrease fatigue life, depending on the material's $b$ exponent. _Basquin’s law_ is widely used to fit experimental fatigue data and model S–N curves @oh1910exponential.

 === S–N curve